jakubsmolaga/kosa_vs_harmasz/README.md

-A javascript game created to make fun of my friends.
+A simple javascript game created to learn about neuroevolution (and to make fun of my friends).<br>
-You can play it at: http://kosavsharmasz.herokuapp.com/
+<b>You can play it at: http://smolaga.herokuapp.com/kosa_vs_harmasz/ </b>